MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 ![Details view for the Value.NativeQuery node in the query plan](media/query-plan/query-plan-view-details.png)

-Note that the query shown here might not be the exact same query sent to the data source, but it's a good approximation.
+The query shown here might not be the exact same query sent to the data source, but it's a good approximation.
 The node next to it,  [Table.LastN](https://docs.microsoft.com/powerquery-m/table-lastn) is calculated locally by the Power Query engine as it can't be folded.

 >[!NOTE]
 >Note that the operators might not exactly match the functions used in the query's script.